Rational or Irrational Number Calculator

-Rational number is a numbers that can be express as the ratio of two integers.
+Rational number is a number that can be expressed as the ratio of two integers.
 Generally, it’s written in the form of p/q where the condition must be q ≠ 0.

 All the integers, whole numbers, even and odd numbers are rational numbers.
 This is because the integer numbers are considered of having the denominator of 1.

 3 = 3/1

 An irrational number is a number that cannot express the ratio between two numbers.
 We can say that the numbers that are not divisible to the simplest form are considered an irrational number.

 √7, 54.72410, π